Need Help?

 1. Go to https://americancme.org and login or create an account.

-3. On the Courses page, select Free CE Courses if your state accepts our continuing education courses.
-Select CAPCE Courses if you are in a state such as Michigan that requires credits to be issued through CAPCE.
-For CAPCE courses, you can sign up for each course individually and pay for each separately, or you can purchase a subscription.
+3. On the Courses page, select the type of courses: CAPCE, Custom, Free, or RACER.
+Select CAPCE if you are in a state such as Michigan that requires credits to be issued through CAPCE.
+For CAPCE courses, you can sign up for each course individually and pay for each separately, or you can purchase a bundle.

 5. Take a quick survey to provide feedback on the course.